OSU-NLP-Group/GUI-Drag/README.md

 ## Experiments

-1. Unzip the `image_and_ocr.zip` in the root folder, which contains the examples of ScreenDrag benchmark and OCR results used during evaluation.
+1. Unzip the `image_and_ocr.zip` in the root folder, which contains the examples of the ScreenDrag benchmark and OCR results used during evaluation.

 2. Follow the commands in `evaluation/cli_run_drag.sh`.
 It supports the models containing `GUI-Drag-3/7B (via vllm)`, `Claude computer use`, `OpenAI computer use` and `UI-Tars`.